 Basically Governments loose power to corporation and any reason disappear from international politics.

 IMF is an under cover organization of United States that was formed to provide loans to the poor countries.
 Guess what, no country was born poor except that it was corrupted by its own people.
+Before you go ahead understand the economy of a country, these simple finance courses can help you get started on ways the economy grow.
 US loves those monsters and thus give loans to third world countries that are popular for corruption.
 And guess again, they are the one who owe IMF the most.

 Apparently, it may look like a stupid way to run a profitable business but IMF is a stooge organization of US to dominate third world countries providing loans to the countries and the leaders of those countries fill up their foreign personal banks with that money and a little goes to the treasury.
 This makes country fall into heavier debts every day?

 But what does IMF gets in return?
 US is popular for its adventure around the world, the most popular adventure in Iraq, Yemen, Somalia, Africa, Syria etc destroyed those nations so when the so called leaders failed to repay loans, IMF, the deceiving organization lends them money again even more but this time there are preconditions for it.